TheShooter89/cluexis/README.md

 ### What the heck is it?

-`cluexis` is a small tool written in Rust that aims to provide insight and deep statistics of Telegram chats.
+`cluexis` is a small tool written in Rust that aims to provide insights and deep statistics from Telegram chats.

 Leveraging data exported from the (desktop only?)
-Telegram client app in JSON format this crate stores chats data into a `sqlite` database and performs a plethora of statical and comparison analysis.
+Telegram client app in JSON format this crate stores chats data into a `sqlite` database and performs a plethora of statistical and comparison analysis.

 ## Usage/Examples